-Guess who’s been doing that for about 2 months now?
+Guess who’s been doing that for about two months now?

 When I realized that the other things I wanted to do each day weren’t happening, and I wasn’t reaching my goals, I knew that I had to make some BIG changes.
-The line was drawn in the sand and the decision was made to make the changes.
-Something must have clicked with me, because now my routine has several additional very important things on it that happen every single day with precision.
+The line was drawn in the sand, and the decision was made to make the changes.
+Something must have clicked with me because now my routine has several important things on it that happens every single day with precision.

 1. Get up earlier.